French Creek Freddie to make 46th Groundhog Day prediction - NewsBreak

 - ProjectWild activity

 The West Virginia State Wildlife Center will also be open for guests to visit while they’re there.
-The center houses native animals like black bears, bobcats, and elk, as well as some historically native animals that are no longer here, like the gray wolf, bison, and mountain lion, according to the DNR.
+The center houses native animals like black bear, bobcat and elk, as well as some historically native animals that are no longer here, like gray wolf, bison and mountain lion, according to the DNR.

 The center is located at 163 Wildlife Rd. in French Creek and is open Monday through Friday between 8:30 a.m. and 4:30 p.m.Copyright 2023 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.